Another Kind of Love

-The reason I think Draco is more of a complicated character than first let on is because on the outside he is snide, cruel and mean.
-And yet he has love for his family.
+The reason I think Draco is more of a complicated character than first let on is because on the outside he is snide, cruel, and mean.
+And yet he has a love for his family.
 J.K. has told us more than once that love is the one thing Voldemort does not understand.
-And Draco has love for his family.
+And Draco has a love for his family.
 No one can take away from that.
 He puts his own life in great danger to protect them.
-Yes, his father is in Azkaban, but that is no longer a safe haven as it once was.
-In past times, ex-Death Eaters hid from Voldemort and his loyal supporters because they either flipped sides, snitched, flat out denied their involvement or thought the Dark Lord to be finished.
+Yes, his father is in Azkaban, but that is no longer the safe haven as it once was.
+In past times, ex-Death Eaters hid from Voldemort and his loyal supporters because they either flipped sides, snitched, flat-out denied their involvement, or thought the Dark Lord to be finished.
 They were safe in Azkaban — mostly due to the dementors’ presence.
 But now that the dementors have abandoned the prison, J.K. does not tell us how they are keeping the prisoners in.

 So is Lucius safe in prison?
 I don’t think so.
 I don’t see Lucius surviving Book 7.
 Draco’s failure to do what he was assigned will most likely be punished.
 Killing Draco would be too easy.
 Voldemort would want him to suffer.
 So killing his mother, father or both would in Voldemort’s mind serve to keep Draco under his control.
 I think the death of his parents will serve the opposite purpose.
 His parents’ deaths would affect him deeply.
 Let’s look at a couple of scenarios.